Localitos/pluto/pull_request_template.md

 ## Description of the change

 Write out a good description of the change.
-A screenshot or screenshot will also be helpful.
+A screenshot or video will also be helpful.

 Linear task: {URL Here}